 Linguistic Analysis invites contributions for a special issue, edited by Emily Manetta and Ayesha Kidwai, that will focus on the latest research in the formal syntax, semantics, and morphology of South Asian languages.
+(Submissions now closed.)
 The goal of the special issue is to collect and disseminate cutting edge research that brings data from South Asian languages to bear on questions broadly relevant to linguistic theory.

 Languages of South Asia, including those in the Indo-Aryan, Dravidian, Austroasiatic and Tibeto-Burman families, have a deep history of significant contributions to the study of language as a whole.
 Indeed, Panini’s grammar of Sanskrit (ca 500BC) was remarkably influential in the development of the formal approaches to language structure in modern linguistics.
 South Asian languages feature a range of important empirical phenomena that are widely relevant to syntactic and semantic theory such as ergativity, verb finality and complex predication structures, non-nominative subjects, and scrambling.
 More recently, linguists working on languages of South Asia have made contributions to the analysis of wh-movement and the spectrum of wh-in-situ constructions, causation and valency, mechanisms driving case assignment and agreement processes, and finiteness.
 Scholars in the field anticipate that investigations into the many lesser-studied languages of the region have the opportunity to be influential in informal linguistic theory.

 For this special issue, we welcome original full-length article submissions couched in any current framework and/or engaged with the interfaces of various components of the grammar, as well as analyses featuring comparative work with non-South Asian languages.
 Submitted articles will undergo rigorous peer review.